clokep/relapse/docs/openid.md

 just a regular OAuth2 provider.

 The [`/user` API endpoint](https://developer.github.com/v3/users/#get-the-authenticated-user) can be used to retrieve information on the authenticated user.
-As the Synapse login mechanism needs an attribute to uniquely identify users, and that endpoint does not return a `sub` property, an alternative `subject_claim` has to be set.
+As the Relapse login mechanism needs an attribute to uniquely identify users, and that endpoint does not return a `sub` property, an alternative `subject_claim` has to be set.

 1. Create a new OAuth application: [https://github.com/settings/applications/new](https://github.com/settings/applications/new).
-2. Set the callback URL to `[synapse public baseurl]/_synapse/client/oidc/callback`.
+2. Set the callback URL to `[relapse public baseurl]/_relapse/client/oidc/callback`.

-Synapse config:
+Relapse config:

 ```yaml
 oidc_providers: